vonglasow/atoum-documentation/source/en/asserters/class.inc.rst

    ;

 .. warning::
-   | A class can implement one or more interfaces, and inherit from no class.
+   | A class can implement one or more interfaces, and have no inheritance.
    | ``hasNoParent`` doesn't check interfaces, only the inherited classes.

 .. _has-parent: